SyedJameel8251/secure-file-sharing/README.md

-# Secure File Sharing System
+# fILE ENCRYPTION AND DECRYPTION

 This project allows users to securely upload, encrypt, and share files.
 It provides functionality to:
 - Upload a file and encrypt it using a password.